About Alpen Sierra Coffee

 In 1988, while on a rainy day trek in the Rohrmoos Tal, near Schladming, Austria, founder and Roastmaster, Christian Waskiewicz, was inspired with the vision to create Alpen Sierra Coffee Company in Lake Tahoe.
 Having spent much of his life in the Alps of Europe and the Sierra Nevada of California, Christian's pursuit of the good life has become the foundation of Alpen Sierra's goal of providing a quality experience through the enjoyment of excellent coffee, tea and chocolate.

 Serving its first cup of coffee in an historical log cabin on the South Shore of Lake Tahoe in 1991, Alpen Sierra has grown to become recognized as the premier craft roaster of specialty coffees in the Sierra Nevada.
-Locals and visitors from around the world now enjoy Alpen Sierra Mountain Roasted coffees at home, in many coffeehouses and other specialty food establishments throughout the world.
+Locals and visitors enjoy Alpen Sierra Mountain Roasted coffees at home, in many coffeehouses and specialty food establishments throughout the world.

 As Alpen Sierra has grown and experienced all facets of the specialty coffee industry, most notably the environments in which the coffee farming families live at origin, it became apparent that to be passionately and actively involved in the future of the industry, they would have to put their money where their hearts are.
 Alpen Sierra embraced the concept and practices of sustainability as they entered the new millennium.
 In the year 2002 Alpen Sierra was one of the first specialty micro-roasters in Northern California to become certified organic under the USDA's newly launched National Organic Program.
 Alpen Sierra seeks to source as much coffee direct from small growers, i.e. Direct-Trade, guaranteeing as much as possible, the conscientious and responsible functioning of the supply chain in maintaining a healthy and prosperous balance of social, environmental and economic capital.